Treatment of Crohn's disease

 4.2 Interleukin InhibitorsStelara

 Action: Inhibits IL-12 and IL-23, which induce immune inflammatory responses.
-Binds to the p40 subunit to reduce Th1 and Th17 immune responses.
+It binds to the p40 subunit to reduce Th1 and Th17 immune responses.

-Features: Unlike TNF-α inhibitors, it provides selective immune modulation, resulting in relatively less systemic immunosuppression.
+Features: Unlike TNF-α inhibitors, it performs selective immune modulation, resulting in relatively less systemic immune suppression.

-Administration: Subcutaneous injection administered at 8 or 12-week intervals following an initial intravenous dose.
+Administration: Subcutaneous injection is performed at 8-week or 12-week intervals after the initial intravenous injection.

-Side Effects: Upper respiratory infections, headache, injection site pain, and fatigue are common; there is a risk of serious infection or increased cancer incidence.
+Side Effects: Upper respiratory infections, headache, injection site pain, and fatigue are common; there is a risk of severe infection or increased cancer incidence.

 Gut-selective

-Action: A monoclonal antibody targeting α4β7 integrin, selectively blocking the migration of lymphocytes to the intestinal mucosa.
+Action: A monoclonal antibody targeting α4β7 integrin, selectively blocking lymphocyte migration to the gut mucosa.

-Features: A gut-selective immunosuppressant that suppresses only local inflammation in the intestinal mucosa, resulting in relatively lower risks of infection and systemic side effects.
+Features: A gut-selective immunosuppressant that suppresses only local inflammation of the gut mucosa, resulting in a relatively lower risk of infection and systemic side effects.

 Side Effects: Headache, nausea, arthralgia, fatigue, and upper respiratory infections are common side effects.